A Movement in Every Direction: Legacies of the Great Migration

 Generous support is provided by the Ford Foundation, Henry Luce Foundation, Teiger Foundation, The Andy Warhol Foundation for the Visual Arts, Bloomberg Philanthropies, the National Endowment for the Humanities, and the National Endowment for the Arts.

-Generous support for the Brooklyn Museum presentation is provided by the Maurer Family Foundation and the Teiger Foundation.
+Generous support for the Brooklyn Museum presentation is provided by the Arnold Lehman Exhibition Fund, the National Endowment for the Arts, the Maurer Family Foundation, and the Teiger Foundation.
+Additional support is provided by Lyn and E. T. Williams Jr., Raymond Learsy, and Koplin Del Rio Gallery, Seattle.